 - How to adjust spacing and margins for default pages

 - How to create breakpoints for responsive code adjustments

 Intermediate and advanced designers and developers; some CSS helpful, but not required.

 Articulate Rise, CSS.

 Jeff Batt is founder and trainer at Learning Dojo, a company dedicated to training you to become a software ninja in a variety of eLearning, web, and mobile software applications.
 Jeff has over 10 years’ experience in the digital learning and media industry.
-He is the manager of learning production for the Church of Jesus Christ of Latter-day Saints, producing online training for the church worldwide.
-Jeff is also a regular conference speaker on eLearning technologies such as xAPI, HTML5, Articulate Storyline, Camtasia, and more.
+He is the product manager for WGU's EdTech department and a regular conference speaker on eLearning technologies such as xAPI, HTML5, Articulate Storyline, Camtasia, and more.